Performance Comparison

 Radial Radial gradient with 3 color stops.

-Conic Conic gradient with 4 color stops (not supported by Cairo).
+Conic Conic gradient with 4 color stops.

 Pattern_NN Pattern (image) using nearest-neighbor filter.